Data Science Club Website

 VP CxC (F25)

 My 4th (and 5th) term at DSC will be a leadership role!
-I’m really excited to be organizing the CxC hackathon with the club, and I’ve already been involved with parts of the process like securing the venue, talking with potential sponsors, and hiring the executive team.
+I’m really excited to be organizing the CxC hackathon with the club, and we’re iterating fast to get everything ready for our hackers.

 Project Lead & Data Science Mentor (S25)